2014 AE Fellow Puja Upadhyay from Nepal

-Since the program's inception, Zonta has awarded 1,403 Amelia Earhart Fellowships, totaling US$8.3 million, to women from 68 countries.
+Since the program's inception, Zonta has awarded 1,438 Amelia Earhart Fellowships, totaling more than US$8.6 million, to women from 70 countries.

 Established in 1938 in honor of famed pilot and Zontian, Amelia Earhart, the Amelia Earhart Fellowship is awarded annually to women pursuing Ph.D./doctoral degrees in aerospace-related sciences or aerospace-related engineering.
 The Fellowship of US$10,000, awarded to 35 Fellows around the globe each year, may be used at any university or college offering accredited post-graduate courses and degrees in these fields.

 Women of any nationality pursuing a Ph.D./doctoral degree who demonstrate a superior academic record in the field of aerospace-related sciences or aerospace-related engineering are eligible.
+Applicants must be registered in a full-time Ph.D./doctoral program when funds are received in September and will not graduate before April 2016.
 Please note that post-doctoral research programs are not eligible for the Fellowship.
 Members and employees of Zonta International or the Zonta International Foundation are also not eligible to apply for the Fellowship.
 Current fellows may apply to renew the Fellowship for a second year and will undergo the same application and evaluation procedures as first-time applicants.
-Applicants must be registered in a full-time Ph.D./doctoral program when funds are received in September and will not graduate before April 2015.

-The Zonta International Amelia Earhart Fellowship Committee reviews the applications and recommends recipients to the Zonta International Board of Directors.
-All applicants will be notified of their status by the end of April.
+The Zonta International Amelia Earhart Fellowship Committee reviews the applications and recommends recipients to the Zonta International Board.
+All applicants will be notified of their status by the end of April 2015.

 Amelia Earhart Fellowships are made possible by generous contributions to the Zonta International Foundation Amelia Earhart Fellowship Fund.